ansys/pyfluent/doc/source/user_guide/tui_commands.rst

 constructing TUI calls that include full sequences of arguments.

 With the full TUI call in hand, you can transform it to a Python call.
-This code lauches Fluent and makes the call to set velocity inlet properties:
+This code launches Fluent and makes the call to set velocity inlet properties:

 .. code:: python